nextgis/docs_ngweb/source/admin_tasks.rst

 When you assign rights to a particular resource take into account the rights of its constituent resources.
 For example to provide access to a WMS service you should grant the following permissions:

 * Service: Connect - to a connection itself.
-* Resource: Read - to every resource (vector and raster layers)
+* Resource: Read - to all resources (vector and raster layers)
   published with WMS service.
-* Data structure: Read - to every resource (vector and raster layers) published with WMS service.
+* Data structure: Read - to all resources (vector and raster layers) published with WMS service.
-* Data: Read - to every resource (vector and raster layers) published with WMS service.
+* Data: Read - to all resources (vector and raster layers) published with WMS service.

 If you have a complex system with several maps and different users who should work with these maps you can create user groups.
 You can assign different permissions to every group.